7 Most Popular Fabrics For Quilting With

 Often made from cotton or silk, voile fabric is soft, sheer, and possesses a subtle drape.

-It is perfect for creating airy and dreamy quilts or for adding a touch of elegance to quilt borders and accents to your square pieces here and there.
+This is one of the most delicate fabrics for quilting can make airy and dreamy quilts or for adding a touch of elegance to quilt borders and accents to your square pieces here and there.

 Voile fabric is available in a range of colors and prints, allowing quilters to explore some unique possibilities for artisan quilts.